pyrsmk/vertical-rhythmic/README.md

 Simplify your alignments with jellybeans.js
 -------------------------------------------

-A good companion to vertical-rhythmic is [jellybeans](https://github.com/pyrsmk/jellybeans).
+Since the grid helper is not reliable enough, I've created a JS helper, to help us a bit : [jellybeans](https://github.com/pyrsmk/jellybeans).
 It emphasizes your different blocks by setting them a random background color.

 License
 -------